SCIP Lab

 Iseul Cha-Ju

-Iseul Cha-Ju is an incoming first-year graduate student in the Social Psychology Ph.D. program at Northwestern University under the mentorship of Dr. Sylvia Perry.
+Iseul Cha-Ju is a first-year graduate student in the Social Psychology Ph.D. program at Northwestern University under the mentorship of Dr. Sylvia Perry.
 They received their BA from the University of California, Irvine in psychological science and minored in gender & sexuality studies.
 They are interested in studying racial socialization processes and their influences on identity and bias development among racially minoritized populations in the U.S. They are particularly interested in examining race-related conversation practices amongst Asian American caregivers, and their influences on youth racial identity and intergroup attitude development.

 Iseul is originally from Los Angeles, California.
 In their free time they enjoy watching movies, collecting movie stub tickets and cassette tapes, and reading graphic novels and comics.
 They also enjoy journaling, playing the guitar, and dabbling in photography.